Latent heat: Usage

 Both sensible and latent heats are observed in many processes of transfer of energy in nature.
 Latent heat is associated with the change of phase of atmospheric or ocean water, vaporization, condensation, freezing or melting, whereas sensible heat is energy transferred that is evident in change of the temperature of the atmosphere or ocean, or ice, without those phase changes, though it is associated with changes of pressure and volume.

 The original usage of the term, as introduced by Black, was applied to systems that were intentionally held at constant temperature.
 Such usage referred to latent heat of expansion and several other related latent heats.
 These latent heats are defined independently of the conceptual framework of thermodynamics.

 When a body is heated at constant temperature by thermal radiation in a microwave field for example, it may expand by an amount described by its latent heat with respect to volume or latent heat of expansion, or increase its pressure by an amount described by its latent heat with respect to pressure.

-Latent heat is energy released or absorbed, by a body or a thermodynamic system, during a constant-temperature process.
+Latent heat is energy released or absorbed by a body or a thermodynamic system during a constant-temperature process.
 Two common forms of latent heat are latent heat of fusion (melting) and latent heat of vaporization (boiling).
 These names describe the direction of energy flow when changing from one phase to the next: from solid to liquid, and liquid to gas.

 In both cases the change is endothermic, meaning that the system absorbs energy.

-For example, when water evaporates, energy is required for the water molecules to overcome the forces of attraction between them, the transition from water to vapor requires an input of energy.
+For example, when water evaporates, an input of energy is required for the water molecules to overcome the forces of attraction between them and make the transition from water to vapor.

 If the vapor then condenses to a liquid on a surface, then the vapor's latent energy absorbed during evaporation is released as the liquid's sensible heat onto the surface.

 The large value of the enthalpy of condensation of water vapor is the reason that steam is a far more effective heating medium than boiling water, and is more hazardous.